All Episodes

 That's what they're hoping and praying for.

-It was going to be Jeb, and then it was going to be Rubio.
+Oh, it was going to be Jeb, and then it was going to be Rubio, and maybe it was going to be Christie.

 Hey, try this.

-This is the political.
+This is the politico.

 Jeb Bush already laying the groundwork for a brutal South Carolina campaign against establishment rivals John Kasich and Marco Rubio.

-In an internal memo circulated late Tuesday, by the way, remember the politico is where establishment Republicans go to leak news to the drive-bys.
+In an internal memo circulated late Tuesday, by the way, remember, the politico is where establishment Republicans go to leak news to the drive-bys.

-That's where the establishment Republicans go to leak stuff.
+The politico, that's where the establishment Republicans go to leak stuff.

 So that's why this is probably true.

-In an internal memo circulating late Tuesday, the Jeb campaign distributed talking points to top campaign aides and surrogates.
+In an internal memo circulated late Tuesday, the Jeb campaign distributed talking points to top campaign aides and surrogates, highlighting lines of attack they plan to take against both candidates.

 The memo suggests that Kasich does not have a realistic path to winning, and that's why the attack is going to take place.